neel0patel/website_portfolio/readMe.md

 # Portfolio Website

-This is my personal website portffolio possesing interactive elements showcasing my previous projects and current skills.
+This is my personal website portfolio possesing interactive elements showcasing my previous projects and current skills.
 This project was built using languages such as JavaScript, HTML, and CSS/SCSS.

 ## Table of Contents